 The following are selected highlights of activities from FY12-13.
-In addition, each state agency maintains a comprehensive list of its activities and contact information can be found on the Council's website.
-See the inside front cover of this report for the web address.
+In addition, each state agency maintains a comprehensive list of its activities.
 Recommendations support funding for existing programs administered by the following seven agencies: Minnesota Pollution Control Agency (MPCA), Minnesota Department of Agriculture (MDA), Public Facilities Authority (PFA), Minnesota Department of Natural Resources (DNR), Board of Water and Soil Resources (BWSR), Minnesota Department of Health (MDH) and Metropolitan Council (Met Council).

 It is important to note that these activities mark incremental progress toward outcomes; final success can take several years or even decades to achieve depending on the severity of the problem.
-Additionally, the Clean Water Fund (CWF) is an important portion of the water management funding picture in Minnesota, but it is also supported by other federal, state and local programs that fund ongoing efforts to preserve and restore Minnesota's water resources.
+Additionally, the Clean Water Fund (CWF) is an important portion of the water management funding picture in Minnesota, but it is also supported by other federal, state and local programs that fund ongoing efforts to protect and restore Minnesota's water resources.